Emory85/cldr/docs/ldml/tr35-dates.md

 The _year style_ defines the level of precision to use when displaying the year.
 There are three choices:

 1. **Auto:** Display the year with full or partial precision, and display the era if needed to disambiguate the year, depending on locale, calendar, and length.
 Example: Jan.
-1, '00
+1, ‘00 or 1 January 2000
 2. **Full:** Display the year with full precision, and display the era if needed to disambiguate the year, depending on locale and calendar.
 Example: Jan.
 1, 2000
 3. **With era:** Display the year with full precision, and always display the era.
 Example: Jan.
 1, 2000 AD